 “Diabetes is not just a medical condition,” says Ronald McGarvey, PhD, an associate professor of industrial engineering and public affairs at the University of Missouri in Colombia, Missouri.
 “It’s tied up with a whole host of things in the individual’s environment and everyday life beyond the medical aspect.”

-“Medical expenses for people with diabetes are nearly two and a half times a person who does not have diabetes,” Brown says.
+“Medical expenses for people with diabetes are nearly two and a half times a person who does not have diabetes,” former ADA CEO Tracey D. Brown told DiabetesMine in 2020.
 “Now you add on top of this, this COVID-19 crisis, the loss of jobs, the financial burden is potentially greater.”

 Brown noted that now that healthcare accessibility and health disparities are in the spotlight, there’s an ability to push for an environment where all patients have access to proper care.

-“The goal is not to stop fighting and advocating for the things that we do right now that are helpful,” she says.
+“The goal is not to stop fighting and advocating for the things that we do right now that are helpful,” she said.

 While socioeconomic factors play a role, so does overall patient care.